jimwheaty/AskMeAnything/README.md

 # AskMeAnything
-A question - answers app that is offered as a Service (SaaS) for our 2021 SaaS course at Ntua
+A Questions - Answers app that is offered as a Service (SaaS) for our 2021 SaaS course at Ntua